Chart Color Schemes

 AreaSearch assessment of residential development activity positions Fitzroy among the top 25% of areas assessed nationwide

 According to the latest AreaSearch quarterly estimate, Fitzroy is expected to grow by 4,626 residents through to 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development